 We equip our cat exam rooms with pheromone diffusers, which release a substance similar to the facial pheromones that cats rub on the people they trust and love.
 This allows them to relax when they enter the room and allows us to treat them easier.
 We also give cats five minutes alone in our exam rooms, which lets them get even more comfortable and own the room.

-While Intermountain Pet Hospital works hard to make your cat's visit as comfortable as possible, getting him or her to the veterinarians can still be tricky.
+While Intermountain Pet Hospital works hard to make your cat's visit as comfortable as possible, getting him or her to the veterinarian can still be tricky.
 If you need some tips on how to bring your cat to the vet, check out this helpful video.

 For more information on our cat friendly facilities and practices, contact us.